Mateuzs/beer-app/README.md

 For request making to the Beer API, project uses [axios](https://github.com/axios/axios) library, popular and tested dependency.

+All beer icons are fetched asynchronously with [react-lazyload](https://github.com/twobin/react-lazyload) library (simple and reusable, but for better performance it's recommened to implement own solution - for example with Intersection Observer Api etc. to remove dependency)

 To sum up, technology used in the project is:

 - React
 - Typescript
 - Sass
 - axios
+- react-lazyload
 - Jest
 - Enzyme